EndPointCorp/end-point-blog/2018/12/05/how-to-set-up-your-ruby-on-rails-development-environment-in-windows-10-pro-with-visual-studio-code-and-wsl.html.md

 ...
 ```

 RVM's `list known` command shows us all the available Rubies that can be installed via RVM.
-There are a bunch of different Ruby implementations available like MRI, JRuby, IronRuby, etc. The MRI ones, listed first, stand for "Matz's Ruby Interpreter" and represent the de facto standard for ruby implementations.
+There are a bunch of different Ruby implementations available like MRI, JRuby, IronRuby, etc. The MRI ones, listed first, stand for "Matz's Ruby Interpreter" and represent the de facto standard for Ruby implementations.
 Nowadays, it would be more accurate to call them "YARV", but that's a story for another day.
 For our purposes, let's think of the MRI Rubies as the default Rubies.
 Anyway, let's install one of the most recent ones with:

 ```
 rvm install 2.5.1